Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/adding-asserts.md

 > In this case, the `header` query will return collections and could be tested with
 > `countEqual` or `include` predicates.

 For HTTP headers, we can also use an [implicit header assert].
-You can use indifferently implicit or explicit header assert: the implicit one allows you to only check the exact value of the header, while the explicit one allows you to use other [predicates] (like `contains`, `startsWith`, `matches` etc...).
+You can use either implicit or explicit header assert: the implicit one allows you to only check the exact value of the header, while the explicit one allows you to use other [predicates] (like `contains`, `startsWith`, `matches` etc...).